chinghao0703/chinghao0703.github.io/_posts/2018-5-30-Summary-of-Gerstmann-book.md

   * The three-tier framework of equal protection: Supreme Court subjects laws under three level of scrutiny that varies in strictness.
 The stricter the scrutiny is, the more likely the supreme court is to strike down such law.

 1.    **Strict scrutiny**: under this, a law will be struck down unless it is “*narrowly tailored to further a compelling interest*.”

 2.    **Intermediate scrutiny**: To withstand such scrutiny, a law “*must serve important governmental objectives and must be substantially related to the achievement of such objective*.”

 3.    **Rational basis scrutiny**: The challenged law must be rationally related to a legitimate governmental interest.

   *    Reasons often cited to support heterosexual marriage:

 1. Moral disapproval of homosexuality
 Bare decision to harm an unpopular group is not a rational basis for any law.
-Key cases that justice Kennedy drew upon: US v.
-Windsor, USDA v.
-Moreno.
+Key cases that justice Kennedy drew upon: *U.S. v.
+Windsor*, *USDA v.
+Moreno*.
 Indeed, none of the four states defending their various bans on homosexuality used any leverage by invoking moral disapproval.

 2. Definition, tradition, and religion:
 In the Obergefell case, justice Roberts cited several authoritative dictionaries on the definition of marriage to argue that marriage is “by definition” dual-gendered.
 Dissenting arguments in the category has intuitive appeal to many people, but none of which qualifies itself as a rational reasoning to support the monopoly of marriage to heterosexual couples.
 Definition is arbitrary, and it should be interpreted not purely based on the literal meaning of the words chosen but the spirit it embodies.
 Respect for tradition is a reason for caution, not stasis.
 Respect of religion should be applied equally, not just to those who are against same-sex marriage.